5 benefits you need from a travel credit card in 2023

 Primary rental coverage

-Last year I was involved in a minor fender bender while driving a rental car.
+Two years ago, I was involved in a minor fender bender while driving a rental car.
 It was dark out and I grazed a metal partition while making a left-hand turn.
 Five months later, I received a bill for $3600 from the rental car company.
 Ouch.
 Luckily, it only cost me around $400 and I didn’t have to get my insurance company involved.
 That’s because I had rental collision coverage from my American Express® Gold Card.
 Granted, I paid $14.99 for primary coverage through Amex’s Premium Car Rental Protection program.
 Still, that coverage saved me over $3,200 and a rising insurance premium.

 Trip interruption insurance can give you peace of mind if you’ve booked an expensive trip and can’t complete it.
 Many credit cards offer trip interruption coverage, which will reimburse you for any unused portions of your journey.